markumreed/ds4b/python_ds4b/03_program/README.md

 1. As you start to write more powerful functions, you’ll need a solid grounding in Python’s [data structures]().

 1. Functions extract out repeated code, but you often need to repeat the same actions on different inputs.
 You need tools for [iteration]() that let you do similar things again and again.
 These tools include for loops and functional programming, which you’ll learn about in iteration.

+## Learning more
+The goal of these chapters is to teach you the minimum about programming that you need to practice data science, which turns out to be a reasonable amount.
+Once you have mastered the material in this book, I strongly believe you should invest further in your programming skills.
+Learning more about programming is a long-term investment: it won’t pay off immediately, but in the long term it will allow you to solve new problems more quickly, and let you reuse your insights from previous problems in new scenarios.

+To learn more you need to study Python as a programming language, not just an interactive environment for data science.